logoCamargue

 Riding:

 There are plenty of opportunities for horse riding in the Camargue, with riding stables beside many roads, particularly around Les Saintes Marie de la Mer.
 Most of these stables cater largely for tourists, and will take anyone out on a trek across the fields or the salt marshes – no experience needed.
-Rates are cheap - 15 € an hour in some stables in 2013, 20 € for an hour and a half.
+Rates are cheap - from 20 € an hour, 25 € for an hour and a half (2025 rates).
 Often it's just a question of turn up and go - or book, and come back for the next available ride.
 Many stables also run half-day treks and day treks, but it is best to check out with the local tourist office in advance, and book ahead; this is particularly recommended for experienced riders who are looking for more than just a wander round the Camargue at walking pace.

 See and do : Other activities and places